Murder of Esther and Jessica McCann: Civil trial

 In 1998, McCann was sued for damages for loss and suffering by Esther's mother, Bridget O'Brien, in a civil trial that was described as the first of its kind in Ireland.
 O'Brien won the case, and was awarded half the value of the proceeds of the sale of Frank and Esther's house, as judge Elizabeth Dunne ruled that McCann's murdering of his wife nullified typical survivorship laws.
 In a ruling comparable to the Son of Sam law in the United States, Dunne ordered the sale of the house, with the net proceeds divided 52.5% to O'Brien, and 47.5% to McCann.
 She further ordered McCann to pay O'Brien his IR£27,900 share of a life insurance policy taken against the mortgage, as well as her legal costs, estimated to cost a further £20,000.

 Aftermath

 While in prison, McCann achieved both a degree in computer science, and a PhD.
 McCann has appealed his sentence on numerous occasions, first in 1996 upon first being convicted, and then again in 1998.

 In 2017, McCann started working within the prison, cleaning the officers' quarters.

+He was refused parole, for the sixth time, in late 2024 and cannot apply again until spring 2026; he was granted unsupervised leave during summer 2025.